Motivation and DisciplineMotivation and Discipline

 How do you change how pleasurable you consider an activity?
 How can you find eating healthy more enjoyable than eating junk food?
 Can you make yourself relish working or studying more than going to parties?

-As always, education is the answer – knowledge.
+As always, education is the answer.

 Put your mind to an activity you fancy and then learn all the downsides linked to that.
 Perhaps such action, giving you instant gratification, is hindering you from reaching a major goal that could be more favourable to you in the near future.

-Visualise yourself
+Visualise Yourself

 Picture yourself